garciart/network-automation/exercises/README.md

 >**NOTE** - If you see an error message that states, ```Connection refused```, make sure you started all the devices in the GNS3 client.

-After a few minutes, the router will ask you to ```Press RETURN to get started```; it may appear in the middle of the startup messages:
+After a few minutes, the device will ask you to ```Press RETURN to get started```; it may appear in the middle of the startup messages:

 ```
 SETUP: new interface FastEthernet0/0 placed in "shutdown" state